cemsbr/yala/README.rst

 YALA combines many linters to improve the quality of your code.
 Other projects may come to your mind, but does anyone have all the features below?

+Always up-to-date
+    The code is small and easy to maintain.
+Same defaults
+    Don't change linters' default configuration.
+Easy to configure
+    Set any command-line option in one INI file: setup.cfg.
 Language-agnostic
-    Use any linter to lint any language.
+    Add any linter to any language.
+Extensible
+    Just a few lines do add the linters you like.
 Fast
     Run linters in parallel and sort output by filename and line number.
-Up-to-date
-    The code is small and easy to maintain.
-Extensible
-    Just a few lines do add the linters you like.

 Current Status
 --------------